DanielGausi/Nemp/readme.md

 * Nemp can shut down the computer after some time.
 This includes lowering the output volume during the last 30 seconds, so you won't wake up again due to a sudden change in the volume
 * Nemp can play a birthday song at midnight automatically
 * You can customize the look of Nemp by the integrated skin system
-* You can create random playlist based on genres and other tags
+* You can create random playlists based on genres and other tags
 * Fun stuff: If Nemp runs on a device with low battery, it may happen that the playback wobbles a little bit - just as it did on these old portable cassette players ...

 ## Nemp API